randym32/Meteor-Defense-multi/README.md

 The first step is diagram the basic event that is happening: the who's, the when's, and the where's.
 The objective is to shoot an meteor before it hits the ground.
 So the "who's" are a meteor and a bullet (which I'm calling an artillery.).
 The where's is the place they hit each other.
-And the "when" is the point in time they intersect
+And the "when" is the point in time they intersect:

-Diagram the meteor's flight:

 ![Intercepting the meteor](intercept.png "Intercepting the meteor")